google/rrg/README.md

   * `crates/` — All Rust crates that the project consists of live here.
   * `proto/` — All Protocol Buffers definitions describing RRG's API live here.
-  * `vendor/` — All non-Rust dependencies are vendored as Git submodules here.

 ### Crates